 About Mount Sinai Geriatric Services

 As people age, they often need different kinds of care.
 A geriatric patient may require more referrals with increased interdisciplinary coordination.
 Navigating this maze can be frustrating and exhausting, not only for the patient, but also for family members and caregivers.
-At Mount Sinai Medical Center in New York City, we have pioneered a new model for geriatric medicine that has helped change the way one thinks about and experiences aging.
+At Mount Sinai Hospital in New York City, we have pioneered a new model for geriatric medicine that has helped change the way one thinks about and experiences aging.

-Ranked #2 in the nation by US News & World Report, Mount Sinai Geriatrics Services provides patient- and family-centered care through programs contained within the Martha Stewart Center for Living, which houses the Phyllis and Lee Coffey Geriatrics Associates, a primary care practice that specializes in caring for older adults.
+Ranked 3rd in the nation by U.S. News & World Report, Mount Sinai Geriatrics Services provides patient- and family-centered care through programs contained within the Martha Stewart Center for Living, which houses the Phyllis and Lee Coffey Geriatrics Associates, a primary care practice that specializes in caring for older adults.
 The practice provides a centralized source of patient care, referrals to other physicians, programs for caregivers and the community, and a full range of complementary and integrative therapies to supplement traditional medical interventions.

 Innovative programs available for specialty care